Best Columbus Brunches

 Jack & Benny’s — 2563 N High St, Columbus, OH 43202

 This diner is truly a Columbus institution.
 Established in the 1950s at their original downtown location, Jack & Benny’s draws a full house each weekend and maintains a sizable wait time for seating, so arrive early!
-It’s low-key, but high-quality.
+It’s low-key but high-quality.
 Featuring two dining area, one with bar service, the corner building allows ample natural light to help you wake up in the morning.
 To fill you up, order the famous “Gutbuster”, a dish sure to leave you sleepy.
-To calm the pallette, order the fresh-squeezed orange juice, and watch your oranges get squeezed by the juicer in the corner!
+To calm the palette, order the fresh-squeezed orange juice, and watch your oranges get squeezed by the juicer in the corner!
 Savor the flavor—fresh squeezed OJ is hard to come by at diners and is one of the reasons Jack & Benny’s stands out from the pack.

 DK Diner — 1715 W 3rd Ave, Columbus, OH 43212